32blogby Studio Mitsu

 npx tsc --noEmit

 If there are errors, paste them directly back to Claude Code and it will fix them.
+The first generation usually gets types right, but edge cases with optional relations or composite unique constraints may need manual fixes.

 How Do You Auto-Generate Next.js App Router Route Handlers?